-Water enters the compressor at a rate controlled by the water metering orifice.
-The compressed air and warmed water flows directly to the water separator tank without any restriction.
+tank without any restriction.
 Inside the separator tank, centrifugal action and large surface impingement separate the water from the air stream without significant pressure change.

-- 3.3 Warm water flows from the base of the tank and through the air cooled heat exchanger and is cooled to near ambient temperature.
-The temperature of the water is monitored by a Thermistor.
-The cooled water enters the filter where any entrained solids are removed.
-The cooled, filtered water flows unrestricted to the water metering orifice and again into the compressor.
-The water travels the entire route in about a minute. - 3.4 Moist, pressurized air flows from the top of the water separator tank to the heatless dryer inlet check ball.
-The check ball is attracted to the open purge valve (left or right) selected by the cycle timer (which is part of the sensor board control). - 3.5 The moisture content of the process air is reduced to a dew point of -40°F. (-40°C.) or lower, as it moves upward through the desiccant tower opposite the open purge valve.
+3.3 Warm water flows from the base of the tank to the large water filter where any entrained solids are removed.
+The filtered water passes through the air cooled heat exchangers and is cooled to near ambient temperature.
+The termperature is monitored by a Thermister.
+The cooled filtered water flows unrestricted to the water metering orifice and again into the compressors.
+The water travels the entire route in about one minute.

+3.4 Moist, pressurized air flows from the top of the water separator tank to the DRY-PAK dryer inlet check ball.
+The check ball is attracted to the open purge valve (left or right) selected by the cycle timer (which is part of the sensor board control).

+3.5 The moisture content of the process air is reduced to a dew point of -40° F. (-40° C.) or lower, as it moves upward through the desiccant tower opposite the open purge valve.
 Any entrained water droplets drain into the purge valve fitting below the desiccant tower.
-The surplus moisture is retained temporarily in the desiccant. - 3.6 A metered flow of dry purge air passes downward through the desiccant tower (the desiccant tower which has an open purge valve), picks up the moisture retained there in the previous cycle and carries it back to the Passive Air Intake.
+The surplus moisture is retained temporarily in the desiccant.

+3.6 A metered flow of dry purge air passes downward through the desiccant tower (the desiccant tower which has an open purge valve), picks up the moisture retained there in the previous cycle and carries it back to the Passive Air Intake.
 The surplus moisture is added to the water in the system when the purge air is again compressed (together with ambient air) and it flows to the water separator tank.
-The desiccant tower selection is reversed every thirty seconds of operation by the cycle timer. - 3.7 The addition of surplus moisture to the water in the separator tank causes the water level in the sight tube to raise the water ejector float switch.
+The desiccant tower selection is reversed every thirty seconds of operation by the cycle timer.

+3.7 The addition of surplus moisture to the water in the separator tank causes the water level in the sight tube to raise the water ejector float switch.
 This action in turn causes the water ejector solenoid valve to open and expel the surplus water through the water drain fitting on the rear of the cabinet.

-- 3.8 Dry air flows from the heatless dryer outlet to the System Controller, which has a single pressure adjustment.
+3.8 Dry air flows from the heatless dryer outlet to the System Controller, which has a single pressure adjustment.
 The System Controller maintains the System Pressure, and also performs as both a Bypass Valve and a Humidity Shut Off Valve.
 The Bypass Air Muffler is located directly behind the body of the System Controller.
 The System Controller Regulator is adjustable and controls the pressure to the system controller.
 Venting dry air from the regulator controlled by a small fixed orifice is passed across the humidity sensor to measure the systems relative humidity.
-The system pressure is measured with a pressure sensor located on the Sensor Control Board. - 3.9 The dry air flows next to the factory set flow valve that has a differential pressure sensor connected across it.
+The system pressure is measured with a pressure sensor located on the Sensor Control Board.

+3.9 The dry air flows next to the factory set flow valve that has a differential pressure sensor connected across it.
 The sensor located on the sensor board, measures the pressure and displays the corresponding flow in SCFD based on the calibration and Dryer size.
 The dry air is then fed to both the High Pressure Outlet and The Line Pressure Regulator.
 The output of the Flow Valve also supplies the System Flow Valve, which is used when adjusting the System Pressure Regulator.
 The Line Pressure Regulator adjustment controls the pressure which flows to the Low Pressure Outlet.
 The air flowing to the Low Pressure Outlet is monitored by a line pressure sensor located on the sensor board.
 High and Low Pressure Alarms are set in the Setup Menu.